 Is there selection on pollen precursors during periods of abiotic stress?
 Pollen development is one of the most sensitive stages of the plant life cycle to abiotic stresses such as cold, heat, and drought.
 How much of this sensitivity is under sporophytic (diploid) vs gametophytic (haploid) genetic control?
 In other words, does abiotic stress select for favorable allele combinations in developing pollen?
 If so, environmental conditions would affect not only the quantity of pollen produced, but also the quality of the heritable material transmitted to the next diploid generation.

 When does the pollen genome take over from its diploid parent?
 Most of the haploid life cycle occurs deep within developing flowers.
 How much of the haploid phase is actually under the control of the haploid genome?
-We found that there was a sharp and global transition from biallelic (diploid-derived) to monoallelic (haploid-derived) expression during the first pollen mitosis in maize.
+We found that there was a sharp and global transition from biallelic (diploid-derived) to monoallelic (haploid-derived) expression during the first pollen mitosis in maize (link).
 We are now exploring how the transition to haploid expression varies in other plant species.
 In collaboration with evolutionary biologists, we would like to learn: How much do plants modulate the extent of haploid selection they experience?